DYLE: Dynamic Latent Extraction for Abstractive Long-Input Summarization: Analysis and Discussion

-This paper demonstrates the effectiveness of latent extraction for abstractive summarization, in both long document summarization and long dialogue summarization.
-The first-step extraction picks out salient information from the long input, thereby greatly extending the input length that the model can handle.
-Previous Bart-large-based baselines on GovReport, even with sparse encoder self-attention and encoder-decoder attention, are only able to process up to 10,240 tokens.
-However, our model can handle the long input at its full length.

-\paragraph{Interpretability of Dynamic Weights} Our approach is more interpretable than sparse attention and two-step extraction-generation pipeline methods.
-Specifically, \textit{dynamic weights} in the generator show how the information is used throughout the decoding process.
+\paragraph{Interpretability of dynamic weights} Our approach is more interpretable than sparse attention and two-step extraction-generation pipeline methods.
+Specifically, \textit{dynamic weights} in the generator shows how the information is used throughout the decoding process.
 In Figure~\ref{fig:visualization-of-weights}, we visualize the dynamic weights for the extracted snippets assigned by the generator during decoding.
 In each subfigure, we visualize the dynamic weight matrices of the \textit{generated summary} and a \textit{random summary} from other samples in the validation set.
-The $x$-axis and $y$-axis represent the index of the extracted top-$K$ snippets and the decoding time step, respectively.
+The $x$-axis and $y$-axis represent the decoding time step and the index of the extracted top-$K$ snippets, respectively.
 Darker squares denote higher weights.
 For each generated summary, we observe multiple consecutive high-weight areas, indicating alignments between the extracted snippets and the generated summary.
-By contrast, weights are uniformly distributed for random summaries.

-\paragraph{Comparison with RAG} The generator of our method is related to but differ significantly from Retrieval-Augmented Generation (RAG) \cite{LewisPPPKGKLYR020}.
-The similarity only lies in the idea of marginalization over a set of text snippets.
-However, unlike our \textit{dynamic} weights, the weights in RAG remains \textit{static} during decoding.
-Specifically, using our notations, RAG decomposes the generation probability as:

-The static weight $P_{\theta}(x|q, X_{K})$ in Eq.~\ref{eq:rag} is computed based on $q$ and $X_{K}$, while our dynamic weight $P_{\theta}(x|q, X_{K}, y_{<t})$ is additionally conditioned on the already generated tokens.
-Furthermore, RAG retrieves a set of documents, whereas our extractor extracts text snippets from the input.
+In contrast, weights are uniformly distributed for random summaries.
+Interestingly, we observe that, on QMSum, fewer sentences are considered when generating the summaries.
+Our explanation for this observation is that QMSum is a query-based dataset, where the queried information is more concentrated in a few snippets.
+By contrast, we find that a larger number of snippets are used on the GovReport dataset as seen in Figure~\ref{fig:visualization-of-weights}, as GovReport is a general summarization dataset.